-2.03 Role of ACER-CART
+2.03 Role of the ACER-CART

-RTAM advocates that ACER-CART:
+RTAM supports, and is committed to advocating for the following as it pertains to the role of ACER-CART:

-Take a leadership role in the public discussion of national issues.
+that ACER-CART shall take a leadership role in the public discussion of national issues;

-Speak for retired teachers on national issues affecting them.
+that ACER-CART shall speak for retired teachers on national issues affecting them;

-Facilitate and promote liaison and mutual assistance among its member organizations.
+that ACER-CART shall facilitate and promote liaison and mutual assistance among its member organizations;

-Promote the interests of its member organizations.
+that ACER-CART shall promote the interests of its member organizations;

-Develop strategies for joint action of common concern to member organizations.
+that ACER-CART shall develop strategies for joint action of common concern to member organizations;

-Co-operate with other organizations on matters of common concern.
+that ACER-CART shall co-operate with other organizations on matters of common concern; and

-Promote and support public education.
+that ACER-CART shall promote and support public education.

 2.04 Representation on Outside Committees

-RTAM advocates:
+RTAM supports, and is committed to advocating for the following:

-That RTAM be represented on any Committees of the Provincial Government, MTS, coalitions or other organizations whose objectives impact the economic welfare of, or services to, RTAM members.
+that RTAM be represented on any committees of the Provincial Government, coalitions or other organizations whose objectives impact the economic welfare of, or services to, RTAM members; and

-Co-operation with other organizations on matters of common concern.
+that RTAM work in co-operation with other organizations on matters of common concern.

 2.05 Health Policy

-RTAM advocates:
+RTAM supports, and is committed to advocating for:

+the following general policy on national health care:

-Acceptance of the five core principles of the Canada Health Act (CHA) the national principles that govern the Canadian health care insurance system, namely, public administration, comprehensiveness, universality, portability and accessibility.
+Acceptance of the five (5) core principles of the Canada Health Act, R.S.C., 1985, c.
+C-6, and the national principles that govern the Canadian health care insurance system, namely, public administration, comprehensiveness, universality, portability and accessibility;

-Adherence to national standards.
+Adherence to national standards;

-Establishment of a funding formula.
+Establishment of a funding formula;

-Meeting the demands for home care.
+Meeting the demands for home care;

-Supporting a national Pharmacare program.
+Supporting a national Pharmacare program; and

-Providing accessible, affordable and timely health care to the elderly.
+Providing accessible, affordable and timely health care to the elderly

-Opposition to any legislation that would introduce user fees for medical care.

-Support of the ACER-CART Policies on Health Service and Insurance as endorsed by the Board.
+ACER-CART policies on Health Service and Insurance as endorsed by the Board.

+RTAM opposes:

+any legislation that would introduce user fees for medical care.

 2.06 Retirement Income

-RTAM advocates that:
+RTAM supports, and is committed to advocating for the following as it pertains to retirement income:

-A teacher is entitled to receive adequate retirement income.
+that a teacher is entitled to receive adequate retirement income;

-Inflation protection be provided to enable retirees to maintain their standard of living.
+that inflation protection shall be provided to enable retirees to maintain their standard of living; and

-Full inflation protection be the goal of the TRAF COLA.
+that full inflation protection shall be the goal of the TRAF cost of living allowance (COLA).

 2.07 TRAF Five Year Pension Averaging

-RTAM advocates:
+RTAM supports, and is committed to advocating for the following as it pertains to TRAF pension averaging:

-That TRAF pensions be based on a five-year average for both active and retired teachers.
+that TRAF pensions be based on a five (5)year average for both active and retired teachers; and

-That the following be the basis of calculations for those with service prior to 1980:
+that the following be the basis of calculations for those with service prior to 1980:

-Active teachers who bought back to achieve a five-year average shall receive reimbursement of the cost of buy-back plus accrued interest.
+Active teachers who bought back to achieve a five-year average shall receive reimbursement of the cost of buy-back plus accrued interest;

-Retired teachers whose pension is based on both a seven-year average and five-year average shall receive a pension based on a five-year average.
+Retired teachers whose pension is based on both a seven-year average and five-year average shall receive a pension based on a five-year average; and